-If CDs, DVDs, USB sticks or other storage media containing raw data are submitted with hard copy reports, they must be attached to the report in some fashion and not submitted loosely.
+If storage media such as CDs, DVDs, USB sticks, or external hard drives containing raw data are submitted with hard copy reports, they must be attached to the report in some fashion and not submitted loosely.
 Each piece of storage media must be labeled with the company name, project name, report date and the number of pieces being submitted, for example 'Disc 1 of 3'.
 NMR Sch.
-2, s 3(1)(j)
+2, 3(1)(j)

 Electronic format report submission

 Under the NMR assessment reports may be submitted in electronic format.
-However the Nunavut MRO is unable to accept electronic-format assessment reports via email because the secure transfer of confidential report files cannot be guaranteed.
+However, the Nunavut MRO is unable to accept assessment reports via email because the secure transfer of confidential report files cannot be guaranteed.

 Images and maps in the report should be in colour whenever appropriate.
 As with paper reports, all maps, figures and diagrams should be produced at a resolution of at least 300 dpi.
 600 dpi is preferred to preserve figure and/or picture quality.